AndyMasc/Document-Digitizer/README.md

 # OCR Image Uploader with Flask and Dropzone

-This project is a simple web application built with Flask and Dropzone.js that allows users to upload images via drag-and-drop, processes the images with OCR (Optical Character Recognition) using Tesseract, and extracts text content from the images.
+This project is a web application built with Flask and Dropzone.js that allows users to upload images via drag-and-drop, processes the images with OCR (Optical Character Recognition) using Tesseract, and extracts text content from the images.

 ---